 - What are the facts that suggest something is wrong

-- Include insights / behavioral insights that help you explain people’s behavior in this context
+- Include insights / behavioural insights that help you explain people’s behaviour in this context

 - What are the solutions.

 - Explain how have others done it / solved it?
 Provide examples